pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2004.md

 - **Variables and scope**

       We've added documentation to help with understanding the effective scope of variables.
 See [Variables and Scope](../reference/variableScoping.md).

-- **Elasticsearch SIEM stack**

-      We've added documentation for our Elasticsearch SIEM stack.
-See [Deploy an Elasticsearch SIEM Stack](../deployment/deploySiemStack.md).

 ### Resolved Defects